Ivansteinium/EHN/Prac3/README.md

     $ ./rc4 -fi "encrypted.enc" -fo "output.txt" -key "plain.txt"

+**Note: in this example the key "EHN prac 3 demo" is already in "plain.txt".
+This will differ if a different key was decrypted.**

 The following output is expected:

     EHN Group 12 Practical 3

-    Using encrypted.enc as the input file
+    Using "encrypted.enc" as the input file
-    Using output.txt as the output file
+    Using "output.txt" as the output file
-    Using plain.txt as the key file
+    Using "plain.txt" as the key file
-    EHN prac 3 demo
-     will be used as the key.
+    Using "EHN prac 3 demo" as the key.
     Operation took 0 ms

     Encryption/Decryption complete